hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_views/view_idle_vms.rst

 of VMs that need to be retired.
 The list will only contain entries for VMs that have already exceeded one of the time thresholds (see 'come_alive', 'job_alive', 'error_delay', and 'keep_alive' below).
-The VM scheduler will set the retire flag for each VMlisted.
+The VM scheduler will set the retire flag for each VM listed.

 Columns: